Jurickson Profar Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to allow 142 home runs (1.1 per game), the ninth-fewest in baseball.
+- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (143 total, 1.1 per game).

-- The left-hander's most recent time out came on Sunday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.
+- His most recent time out was on Sunday against the Oakland Athletics, when the right-hander tossed six scoreless innings while allowing two hits.

-- The 29-year-old has amassed an ERA of 4.66, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opponents are batting .263 against him.
+- The 26-year-old has a 3.03 ERA and 8.6 strikeouts per nine innings in 23 games this season, while giving up a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.